-When I was a child growing up, I remember very clearly my parents taking every precaution they could to protect their car from being stolen.
+When I was a child growing up in rural England, I remember very clearly my parents taking every precaution they could to protect their car from being stolen.
 They would use a huge clunky steering wheel lock, take the radio out of the car and into the house, and open the glove box to show there was nothing in there.
-It was just part of their routine, but eventually over the years the safety routine has slowly diminished.
+It was just part of their routine, but eventually over the years, the safety routine has slowly diminished.
 Radios aren’t the valuable commodity they used to be in a car, and it is rare these days to see a visible lock across the steering wheel.

 Whatever your safety routine is, it’s important to hear the news that car theft is up in Canada by 6% with some provinces a lot more affected than others.
 And interestingly, the most stolen car is the Ford F-350 with 8 different versions in the Top 10 stolen cars.

 Did you worry about the loss of value on your car?
 Then New Vehicle Replacement Insurance could be for you.
 Check out more info here.